 VASER lipo takes longer than old-school lipo because it is a less aggressive type of liposuction.
 In Doctor Bernard’s opinion, VASER is worth the extra time in the O.R.

 Post-weight loss patients often have loose skin on both the front and sides of the tummy.
 The extended tummy tuck is ideal for this.
 It has a longer incision to remove excess skin on the abdominal front and around the hip area.
 This adds about 30 to 45 minutes to the operation time.
 Doctor Bernard performs an Extended Lipo-abdominoplasty for further definition of the abdomen.

 Body lift operation time

 A lower body lift (belt lipectomy) is an extensive procedure.
-It is the biggest skin reduction procedure for patients that have lost a signifiant amount of weight, often with gastric bypass, bariatric or lap band surgery.
+It is the biggest skin reduction procedure for patients that have lost a significant amount of weight, often with gastric bypass, bariatric or lap band surgery.

 Operation time affects pricing

 To see Doctor Bernard’s tummy tuck pricing, click here.
 These prices are a guideline only.
 The cost may vary slightly when you come in for a consultation.
 For example, if you have lost hundreds of kilos, that person will need more skin removal than someone that is just removing a little bit of skin and fat after pregnancy.
-We can also combined procedures, such as the Mummy Makeover.

-The bottomline is operating room times vary, and that is a big factor when it comes to tummy tuck pricing.
+The bottom line is operating room times vary, and that is a big factor when it comes to tummy tuck pricing.
 To learn more about Doctor Bernard’s skill and expertise as an Australia body contouring surgeon, click here.